Meeting addresses Baruch's 5-year plan

 At the “Strategic Planning Town Hall Meeting” on Oct.
 2, there was an open floor for discussion about the priorities and aspirations that will guide Baruch College for the next five years.
 The Strategic Plan, which will be in place by the end of the year, will reflect all of Baruch’s community.
 It will be spearheaded by Baruch President Mitchel B. Wallerstein, college faculty and the outside consulting firm Keeling & Associates.
 The plan will course the college’s direction from 2018 to 2023.

 Phase I of the plan will continue through December 2017 and is called “Engagement, Gathering Information & Planning Themes.”
-All faculty, staff and students were invited to participate and share their ideas and suggestions, during the meeting, the first of four campus meetings during Phase I. However, while the room was packed with faculty and staff, only one student, the writer of this article,
+All faculty, staff and students were invited to participate and share their ideas and suggestions, during the meeting, the first of four campus meetings during Phase I. However, while the room was packed with faculty and staff, only one student, the writer of this article, was present.

 After introducing the plan, Wallerstein left the room to allow for open engagement.
 Leading the discussion was Dr. Richard Keeling of Keeling & Associates.